vonvoo/docs/docs/source/virtual phone numbers.rst

 .. _virtual-phone-numbers-esim-provider:

-Aquire an eSIM
+Aquire an eSIM - if possible
 ---------

-There will be exceptions, where *Virtual Phone Numbers* will not be accepted, such as Google account creation and Uber.
-A minimal plan for SMS and calls should be chosen from an eSIM provider (smartphone must be compatible).
-An eSIM can be aquired from companies like GoogleFi or T-Mobile and typically cost $15 USD per month.
+There will be exceptions, where *Virtual Phone Numbers* will not be accepted.
+A minimal plan for SMS and calls should be chosen from an eSIM provider (smartphone and region must be compatible).
+A Web Search like ``eSIM MVNO your_region budget`` can help.

-   - Use this as the very last resort.
+   - For account verification, use this as the very last resort.
 Wherever possible, use *Virtual Phone Numbers*.
    - If eSIM is not an option for you, know that any account associated with your physical SIM/phone provider is less secure and losing this phone/SIM card will potentially prevent your access to these associated accounts.

 .. note::